 *excluding flight fares, accommodation and personal expenses (tentatively budget at least 400,000 JPY for Japan and Philippines costs).We encourage enquiries and applications from students from low-income countries.

 Overseas students should ask their local British Council Office or their own government education department or organisation for details of scholarships and grants available.
 It should be noted that most of the candidates attending this course will be self-funded.

 The course fee should be paid in full as indicated in the acceptance letter for admission.

 How to apply

-Student are responsible for obtaining any visa or other permissions to attend the course, and are encouraged to start the application process as early as possible.
+Students are responsible for obtaining any visa or other permissions to attend the course and are encouraged to start the application process as early as possible.
 The course administration can provide supporting documentation if requested.

 TMGH academic administrative office

 Photos from previous courses